 The SCRIPT team offer technical and editorial support for both users and educational supervisors.

-SCRIPT aligns with GMC guidance on safe prescribing and all modules are authored and regularly reviewed by expert healthcare professionals.
+SCRIPT aligns with GMC guidance on safe prescribing and has been accredited by the RCGP.

 Interactive ContentCompatible with NHS IT systems and mobile platforms